swaroski/Emotion_Detection/README.md

 # Multi-Modal Facial Detection
 This project is built as a final project for AI Deep dive.
-It consists of the ability for the client serving the video (referred as vid) to record users' facial features while they are watching a video, movie trailer, advertisement, product launch.
+It consists of the ability for the client serving the video (referred as video) to record users' facial features while they are watching a video, movie trailer, advertisement, product launch.
 The webcam (referred as cam) starts simultaneously when the video on the browser loads - all happening inside the browser using WebRTC.
 The data collected from the webcam is passed to a Python file that detects emotions, tracks eye gaze and also predicts age and gender of the person watching the video.
 The project uses Fer2013 data.

 The idea of this project is to have a browser extension, Mobile App and a Web App that connects to Adtech platforms.
 Once connected, a user would be shown ads based on their cookies and they would be incentivized to watch those ads, instead of pressing "Skip Ad" as it often happens with video advertisements.
 While we ask for their consent to track the mentioned facial features.
 This data would allow advertising companies \ Publishers to understand what part of the ad the user is focussed on and also their engagement level.

 Use app1.py to run instead of main.py app1.py fires the Flask server.
 After a new user logs into the App, they would be asked to give consent by pressing "I consent" button.
 They would then be directed to a page that serves a video advertisement.
-Once the vid advertisement starts, a webcam would open, again asking for access on their browser.
+Once the video advertisement starts, a webcam would open, again asking for access on their browser.
 Once the vid stops, recording of the webcam would also stop.
 The recorded blob would be stored as a video file on "uploads_files" folder or S3 bucket.

 At the backend,
-1) the advert vid file gets converted to frames using video2frames.py - the output can be stored in output_frames;
+1) the advert video file gets converted to frames using video2frames.py - the output can be stored in output_frames;
 2) write2csv.py gets these frames and converts then to csv - naming each frame with a jpg name and numer;
 3) another file will fixpos2Densemap(under const) adds heatmap on the frames;
 4) frame_to_video.py converts the video with heatmap back to a video